Pouyazarbipour/WaveCalculator/README.md

 # Wave Calculator GUI

 ## Overview
-The **Wave Calculator** is a MATLAB-based GUI tool designed to compute various wave parameters such as wave length, wave speed, wave height, and others based on user-provided inputs.
+The **Wave Calculator GUI** is a MATLAB-based GUI tool designed to compute various wave parameters such as wave length, wave speed, wave height, and others based on user-provided inputs.
 The tool provides an interactive interface for entering wave properties and displays calculated results dynamically.

 This application is useful for students, researchers, and engineers working in fields such as oceanography, coastal engineering, and marine structures.